mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 const Port = model.custom<"port", PortOptions, number>("port", encodePort, ...)
 ```

-Once again, the encoder function has to take as input a value of the inferred
+Once again, the encoder function takes a value of the inferred
-type and transform it into a `JSONType`.
+type as input and transforms it into a `JSONType`.
 In this case, a number is already a
-valid JSON so there's no need to perform any kind of further transformation.
+valid JSON type, so no further transformation is needed.

 If the inferred type were more complex, say a `Date` object, you'd need to think
-of a way to turn it into a JSON; you could, for example, turn the `Date` object
+of a way to turn it into a JSON value.
+You could, for example, turn the `Date` object
-into a string (and later decode the string with a `Date.parse`):
+into an ISO string (and later decode the string using `Date.parse`):

 ```ts showLineNumbers
 function encodeDate(date: Date): JSONType {